tldr-pages/tldr/pages/common/tmux.md

 # tmux

 > Terminal multiplexer.
-It allows for having multiple sessions with windows, panes, and more.
+It allows multiple sessions with windows, panes, and more.
 > More information: <https://github.com/tmux/tmux>.

 - Start a new session: